mderouss/webpage/README.md

 ---
 ## webpage

-A 'C' program to combine body text with head metadata to make a *simple* web page.
+A 'C' program ( for Linux ) to combine body text with head metadata to make a *simple* web page.
 Really, brutally simple.
 That's the idea.

 Usage :